20 Majestic Waterfalls in the Philippines – Every Traveler Should Visit

 ALT="tangadan falls la union travel"

 This is a popular tourist spot in La Union.
-Situated in the town of San Gabriel, it lies the majestic Tangadan Falls.
-It is wonderful creation is seemingly making it be one of the most wonderful waterfalls in the country.
-Moreover, it needs an hour trekking from the drop-off point which may find a little challenging.
+Situated in the town of San Gabriel, lies the majestic Tangadan Falls.
+It is a wonderful creation seemingly making it one of the most wonderful waterfalls in the country.
+Moreover, it takes an hour to trek from the drop-off point which may be a little challenging.
 Yet the view that awaits you is truly rewarding!

 Lulugayan Falls (Samar)

-In the small town of Calbiga, Samar, there is an unknown waterfall which spans about 50-meter wide whilst its highest drop is about 30 meters.
-Dubbed as one of the widest waterfalls in the Philippines, Lulugayan Falls is one of the underrated waterfalls in the Philippines.
+In the small town of Calbiga, Samar, there is an unknown waterfall that spans about 50 meters wide whilst its highest drop is about 30 meters.
+Dubbed one of the widest waterfalls in the Philippines, Lulugayan Falls is one of the most underrated waterfalls in the Philippines.

 Cambugahay Falls (Siquijor)